sarahrobertsco/prompt_engineering/Advanced-Strategies/Advanced-Techniques-in-Prompt-Engineering.md

 #### Tips
 - Clearly state the types of responses or content that are undesirable.
 - Regularly update negative prompts based on feedback and new insights.

+#### Example Prompt: Bias Reduction in Recruitment
+- **Negative Prompt:** "Review the applicants' resumes focusing on their professional experience and skills, explicitly disregarding any demographic information such as name, gender, or ethnicity."

 ## Creative Prompt Engineering
 ### Pushing Creative Limits